openedx/paragon/src/Layout/README.md

-This component is a passthrough from the very excellent [Reactstrap project](https://reactstrap.github.io/).
+These layout components are passthroughs from the very excellent [Reactstrap project](https://reactstrap.github.io/).

 For more information see: